meteor/meteor/content/blaze.md

 As we mentioned above, the `onRendered()` callback is typically the right spot to call out to third party libraries that expect a pre-rendered DOM (such as jQuery plugins).
 The `onRendered()` callback is triggered *once* after the component has rendered and attached to the DOM for the first time.

 Occasionally, you may need to wait for data to become ready before it's time to attach the plugin (although typically it's a better idea to use a sub-component in this use case).
 To do so, you can setup an `autorun` in the `onRendered()` callback.
-For instance, in the `listShowPage` template, we want to wait until the subscription for the list is ready (i.e. the todos have rendered) before we hide the launch screen:
+For instance, in the `listsShowPage` component, we want to wait until the subscription for the list is ready (i.e. the todos have rendered) before we hide the launch screen:

 ```js
 Template.listsShowPage.onRendered(function() {